vencax/node-spa-auth/README.md

 Presence of FBCLIENTID variable unlocks facebook authentication.
 Similary for TWITTERCONSUMERKEY and GOOGLECLIENTID.

-Another env var are used for registration stuf config:
+Another env var are used for registration stuff config:

 - EMAIL_TRANSPORTER_USER: email from who emails are sent (default: admin@localhost)
 - EMAIL_TEMPLATE_DIR: directory where email templates are (default: emailTemplates in this project)